changeworld/azure-docs.ja-jp/articles/active-directory-b2c/enable-authentication-android-app.md

             val B2C_PASSWORD_CHANGE = "AADB2C90118"
             if (exception.message!!.contains(B2C_PASSWORD_CHANGE)) {
                 txt_log!!.text = """
-                    The user clicks the 'Forgot Password' link in a sign-up or sign-in user flow.
+                    Users click the 'Forgot Password' link in a sign-up or sign-in user flow.
                     Your application needs to handle this error code by running a specific user flow that resets the password.
                     """.trimIndent()
                 return